Fort Bragg soldiers deployed along US-Mexico border for Operation Faithful Patriot

-As President Trump prepares to visit the southern border on Thursday, ABC11 has learned more than 100 Fort Bragg soldiers are deployed along the border assisting the Department of Homeland Security and U.S Customs and Border Protection as part of Operation Faithful Patriot.
+As President Donald Trump prepared to visit the southern border on Thursday, ABC11 has learned more than 100 Fort Bragg soldiers are deployed along the border assisting the Department of Homeland Security and U.S Customs and Border Protection as part of Operation Faithful Patriot.

-The soldiers are providing assistance as military police officers along with sustainment support perform functions like fortifying existing border fences with concertina wire.
+The soldiers are providing assistance as military police officers along with sustainment support, performing functions such as fortifying existing border fences with concertina wire.

 Fort Bragg soldiers deployed in November.
 They will return home when the mission is complete, according to Burns.